-Our physical therapy team views itself as a problem solving machine.
+Our physical therapy team views itself as a problem-solving machine.
 For knee injuries, we specialize in injuries that seem to keep coming back or do not resolve when you go to other places.
-We like hard, complex problems without clear solutions along with easy, straight forward problems that we can quickly solve.
+We like hard, complex problems without clear solutions along with easy, straightforward problems that we can quickly solve.

 However, this requires a commitment to working on the problem with us.
 The best results occur with clients that follow the home plan and provide feedback on what is working and what is not working.
-If you have difficulty with following a plan, then that will be on of the biggest barriers to getting better.
+If you have difficulty following a plan, then that will be one of the biggest barriers to getting better.
 Other physical therapy clinics will schedule multiple sessions per week, and in the situation where you cannot do the home plan, this type of setup may be better suited for you.

 Common knee problems we treat